 16: Sometimes you are publishing HMI correctly but you see ADS can’t read data from the PLC.
 Your HMI can’t display data though everything works in the engineering environment.
 If you have added noncompatible PLC run time in your system it may cause this (in this case you have 1 compatible and other non-compatible run time version to the HMI).
 Need to find the reason ! you can post your findings in the Google groups.

 17: Many times, I have seen after publishing the content, the page does not take us to the content page, instead it take to a page where it shows config page.
 Check if the extension module is activated!

 Figure 20: If the extension is not enabled then the HMI will not work.

-18: Sometimes, we see after publishing the contents, system does not bring the login page or the desktop view but it shows the following page.
-It looks if I restart the remote HMI server then it works again, sometimes we need to reboot the HMI server computer.
-Also if you want to load new HMI by replacing existing HMI, good to restart the HMI server.
+18: Sometimes, after publishing the contents, the system does not bring the login page or the desktop view but shows the following page.
+It looks like if I restart the remote HMI server then it works again, sometimes we need to reboot the HMI server computer also if you want to load a new HMI by replacing the existing HMI, good to restart the HMI server.

 =>Restart the HMI server